dotnet/core/samples/RaspberryPiInstructions.md

 # .NET Core on Raspberry Pi

-Arm32 support for .NET Core is still being brought up, but there are now daily runtime builds that are ready to use.
+Arm32 build are available as community supported builds for .NET Core 2.0.
-There is no SDK that runs on ARM32 yet, but you can publish an application that will run on a Raspberry Pi.
+There is no SDK that runs on ARM32 but you can publish an application that will run on a Raspberry Pi.

 These steps have been tested on a RPi 2 and RPi 3 with Linux and Windows.

+Note: Pi Zero is not supported because the .NET Core JIT depends on armv7 instructions not available on Pi Zero.

 ## Creating an app: